thenirvanist/TheNirvanist_Website_V1/replit.md

   - Included all journeys, sages, ashrams detail pages with individual URLs
   - Configured proper crawl delays and asset permissions for optimal indexing
-  - Added comprehensive SEO implementation guide with deployment instructions
+  - Added comprehensive SEO implementation guide with deployment instructions ✓ Migrated ALL content queries to use direct Supabase client hooks instead of backend API endpoints:
+  - Created centralized useSupabaseQuery.ts hook with functions for all content types
+  - Implemented useBlogPosts() and useBlogPost(slug) for blog content
+  - Fixed production deployment issues with Netlify serverless functions
+  - All content (Journeys, Sages, Ashrams, Meetups, Testimonials, Daily Wisdom, Blog Posts) now use direct Supabase queries ✓ Updated homepage section titles for clarity and consistency:
+  - Changed "Global Spiritual Meetups" → "Spiritual Meetups"
+  - Changed "Wisdom of the Sages" → "Biographies of the Sages"
+  - Changed "What Our Travelers Say" → "Testimonials"
+  - Standardized "About Us" and "Sacred Experiences" title formatting to match other sections

 ## User Preferences